finnsdottir/openrefine_fall2025/docs/starting.markdown

 Download OpenRefine by following the instructions on their website: [openrefine.org/download](https://openrefine.org/download).

 Once you have downloaded OpenRefine, start by launching it from your applications.
 It should open as a window or tab in your default browseer.
-If it does not work, you can try navigaing to [http://127.0.0.1:3333/](http://127.0.0.1:3333/) or [http://localhost:3333](http://localhost:3333) to launch the program.
+If it does not work, you can try navigating to [http://127.0.0.1:3333/](http://127.0.0.1:3333/) or [http://localhost:3333](http://localhost:3333) to launch the program.

 We will be using data from IMDB's collection of non-commercial [datasets on movies](https://developer.imdb.com/non-commercial-datasets/).
 This data has been messed up on purpose - to give you something to fix in this lesson!